 Except for historical information, this Annual Report on Form 10-K may be deemed to contain "forward-looking statements" within the meaning of the Private Litigation Reform Act of 1995.
-Examples of forward-looking statements include, but are not limited to: (a) projections of or statements regarding return on investment, future earnings, interest income, sales, volume, other income, earnings or loss per share, growth prospects, capital structure, liquidity requirements, and other financial terms, (b) statements of plans and objectives of management, (c) statements of future economic performance and potential impacts from global supply chain disruptions, the inflationary environment, higher interest rates or deflation, labor shortages, and measures taken by governments and private industry in response, (d) statements of future economic performance and potential impacts due to the war between Russia and Ukraine as well as the Israel and Hamas war, and the related sanctions, (e) the effect of laws, rules, regulations, tax reform, new accounting pronouncements, and outstanding litigation on our business and future performance, and (f) statements of assumptions, such as economic conditions underlying other statements.
+Examples of forward-looking statements include, but are not limited to: (a) projections of or statements regarding return on investment, future earnings, interest income, sales, volume, other income, earnings or loss per share, growth prospects, capital structure, liquidity requirements, and other financial terms, (b) statements of plans and objectives of management, (c) statements of future economic performance. (d) impacts on our business related to ongoing supply chain delivery disruptions. significant inflation, higher interest rates or deflation, labor shortages, the imposition or threat of imposition of additional tariffs by the Trump Administration, and measures taken by governments and private industry in response, as well as related to the ongoing conflict between Russia and Ukraine, and the related sanctions, (e) the effect of laws, rules, regulations, tax reform, new accounting pronouncements, and outstanding litigation on our business and future performance, and (f) statements of assumptions, such as economic conditions underlying other statements.
 Such forward-looking statements can be identified by the use of forward-looking terminology such as "anticipates," "believes," "continue," "could," "estimate," "expects," "intend," "may," "might," "outlook," "potential," "predict," "should," "will," as well as the negative of any of the foregoing or variations of such terms or comparable terminology, or by discussion of strategy.
 No assurance may be given that the future results described by the forward-looking statements will be achieved.
 While we believe these forward-looking statements are reasonable, they are only predictions and are subject to known and unknown risks, uncertainties, and other factors, many of which are beyond our control, which could cause actual results, performance or achievement to differ materially from anticipated future results, performance or achievement expressed or implied by such forward-looking statements.
 In addition, other risks, uncertainties, assumptions, and factors that could affect our results and prospects are described in this report, including under the heading "Item 1A.
 Risk Factors" and elsewhere, and may further be described in our prior and future filings with the Securities and Exchange Commission and other written and oral statements made or released by us.
-Such forward-looking statements in this Annual Report on Form 10-K include, without limitation, those contained in Item 1.
+Such forwardlooking statements in this Annual Report on Form 10-K include, without limitation, those contained in Item 1.
 Business, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations, and Item 8.
 Financial Statements and Supplementary Data, including, without limitation, the Notes to Consolidated Financial Statements.